ArfyK/tournesol-recommendation/README.md

   - except for a few videos, T=40 and the `random` algorithms perform similarly.

 In conclusion, because of the issue of the three over-chosen videos, it is unclear to me what temperature should be chosen between 60, 80 and 100 (or maybe even a higher one).

+## Next steps
+  - Investigate the presence of negative maximums;
+  - investigate the videos that are chosen too frequently.
+Or maybe change the way we introduce the randomness.
+We could first uniformly sample a subset of videos in the top 200 and then perform `deterministic_random` on this subset.
+We could also count how many times each video is recommended and add a term in the scoring function that gives more chance to be selected to videos that have been selected less times
+  - Add a term about the number of channels in the objective function;
+  -  Add a term for the recency of videos in the objective function.